mdavezac/LaDa/sphinx-doc/source/userguide/ipython.rst

 .. note::

-  For ``%launch scattered`` to work, it is first necessary to setup LaDa to work with the :ref:`ressource manager <install_pbs_ug>` and with :ref:`MPI <install_mpi_ug>`.
+  For ``%launch scattered`` to work, it is first necessary to setup Pylada to work with the :ref:`ressource manager <install_pbs_ug>` and with :ref:`MPI <install_mpi_ug>`.